 - 13.1.
 Number of Shares.
 The maximum number of shares of Common Stock reserved as authorized for the grant of options under the Plan is 1,250,000 shares.
 If any right granted under the Plan shall for any reason terminate without having been exercised, the Common Stock not purchased under such right shall again become available for issuance under the Plan.
-In addition, any unused shares reserved under the AtriCure, Inc. 2008 Employee Stock Purchase Plan shall become available for issuance under this Plan and if any right granted under the AtriCure, Inc. 2008 Employee Stock Purchase Plan shall for any reason terminate without having been exercised, the Common Stock not purchased under such right shall become available for issuance under this Plan.
+In addition, any unused shares reserved under the AtriCure, Inc. 2008 Employee Stock Purchase Plan shall for any reason terminate without having been exercised, the Common Stock not purchased under such right shall become available for issuance under this Plan and if any right granted under the AtriCure, Inc. 2008 Employee Stock Purchase Plan shall for any reason terminate without having been exercised, the Common Stock not purchased under such right shall become available for issuance under this Plan.
 The shares of Common Stock may be newly issued shares, treasury shares or shares acquired on the open market. - 13.2.
 Over-subscribed Offerings.
 The number of shares of Common Stock which a Participant may purchase in an Offering under the Plan may be reduced if the Offering is over-subscribed.
 No option granted under the Plan shall permit a Participant to purchase shares of Common Stock which, if added together with the total number of shares of Common Stock purchased by all other Participants in such Offering would exceed the total number of shares of Common Stock remaining available under the Plan.
-If the Committee determines that, on a particular Purchase Date, the number of shares of Common Stock with respect to which options are to be exercised exceeds the number of shares of Common Stock then available under the Plan, the Company shall make a pro rata allocation of the shares of Common Stock remaining available for purchase in as uniform a manner as practicable and as the Committee determines to be equitable.
+If the Committee determines that, on a particular Purchase Date, the number of shares of Common Stock with respect to which options are to be exercised exceeds the number of shares of Common Stock with respect to which options are to be exercised exceeds the number of shares of Common Stock and a particular purchase in as uniform a manner as practicable and as the Committee determines to be equitable.